Can SAFe Make the World a Better Place?

 You can get started with Measure and Grow, including the updated Business Agility assessment and tools on the SAFe® Community Platform.

-About Darren
+About Darren Wilmshurst

-Darren is a director at Radtac, a global agile consulting business based in London that was recently acquired by Cprime.
+Darren Wilmshurst is a director at Radtac, a global agile consulting business based in London that was recently acquired by Cprime.
 As an SPCT and SAFe® Fellow, Darren is an active agile practitioner and consultant who frequently delivers certified SAFe courses.
 Darren also serves as treasurer of BCS Kent Branch and co-authored the BCS book, Agile Foundations—Principles, Practices and Frameworks.

 Share: